zef/t-display-s3-espidf-lvgl/README.md

 problems and lack of documentation, it was a challenge to get this working.

 I wanted to use `ESP-IDF` rather than `Arduino` because of some specific reasons for a project I'm working on.
-I had some experience using the module with [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) and the Arduino framework, but things are different Espressif framework.
+I had some experience using the T-Display module with [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) and the Arduino framework, but things are different Espressif framework.

 There are also a lot of breaking changes to LVGL between `v8.x` and `v9.x`, but I wanted to use the latest version.